 Michael Cembalest at J.P.
-Morgan has a nice podcast out this week that discusses this very same topic.
+Morgan has a nice podcast this week that discusses this topic.
 His research shows that soft landings have only happened when food and energy inflation are mid-single digits or lower.
-That’s clearly not happening today either.
+That’s clearly not happening today, either.

-But both sources are also smart enough to point out that there simply haven’t been enough data points to be able to draw any definitive conclusions.
+But both sources are also smart enough to point out that there simply haven’t been enough data points to draw definitive conclusions.
 Furthermore, today’s economy looks nothing like those from the past, so history simply cannot be relied upon.

 This should make any downturn – recession or not – far more manageable than what happened in 2008.

-But there are some sources that claim the soft landing is not just possible, but that it’s already begun.
+But some sources claim the soft landing is not just possible but has already begun.
 One of them is Goldman Sachs, and their argument surrounds the weakness we’re starting to see in employment.

-We talked a few weeks ago about the Piper Sandler’s HOPE roadmap for how the economy responds to changes in rates.
+We talked a few weeks ago about Piper Sandler’s HOPE roadmap for how the economy responds to rate changes.
 It goes Housing, Orders, Profits, and last to fall is Employment.
 Goldman is basically saying that the data over the last week or two indicate the “E” is starting to weaken.

 Second, inflation doesn’t need to fall all that much before they could reverse course.
 The media likes to report on the Consumer Price Index (CPI) because this basket of goods tends to report higher inflation numbers than its competing index, the Personal Consumption Expenditures Price Index (PCE).